-Google Analytics: Optimizely
+7. Google Analytics: Optimizely

 Optimizely is a leading online A/B testing and user experience optimization platform that offers innovative data-driven marketing solutions to maximize user experience and keep them coming back for more.
-The challenge they faced was better identifying page views to determine where customers are in the buying cycle.

 The solution was provided by using data from Google Analytics Premium to successfully move leads through the sales funnel.

-LinkedIn Marketing Solutions: HubSpot
+8. LinkedIn Marketing Solutions: HubSpot

 HubSpot, in search of quality leads, turned to LinkedIn Marketing Solutions to engage with marketing professionals in small to medium sized businesses, targeting them with ebooks, webinars, and how-to guides.
 Sponsored organic content appeared in members' LinkedIn feeds.